Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 • Equipment needed: To cook food with a Dutch oven, you’ll need a Dutch oven!
 You’ll also need a tool like pliers to lift the lid off, as well as a heat source like coals to maintain a steady temperature.

 • How temperature is maintained: When camping, Dutch ovens can be placed over hot coals or smoldering firewood.
-Since the metal around a dutch oven is thick, it will maintain a constant heat while cooking.
-You can also place coals on the lid of a Dutch to ensure the top of your dish is cooked.
+Since the metal around a Dutch oven is thick, it will maintain a constant heat while cooking.
+You can also place coals on the lid to ensure the top of your dish is cooked.

 • If you’re interested, here’s my article on camp cooking tips.
-I even included some delectable dutch oven recipies!
+I even included some delectable Dutch oven recipes!

 3b) Discuss the benefits of using a camp stove on an outing vs. a charcoal or wood fire.

 Camp stoves and open fires are two methods you can use to prepare food while on a campout.
-In the table below, I’ll be comparing the benefits of using a camp stove on an outing, versus starting a fire.
+Here’s a comparison of their key differences:

 Personally, I think that both open fires and camp stoves have their place in Scout campouts.
 Stoves are reliable tools for quickly cooking meals, and are especially useful when pressed for time.
 Fires should only be lit in designated fire pits, but are great for cooking creative meals and helping Scouts to bond.